 Yes, you read that right.

 Titanic: The Musical, (or officially just Titanic) was a Broadway musical that opened in 1997 at the Lunt-Fontanne Theatre on the 23rd of April, starring John Cunningham as Captain E. J. Smith, Michael Cerveris as Thomas Andrews, and David Garrison as J. Bruce Ismay.
-The musical ended won 5 Tonys including Best Musical and Best Book of a Musical, and ran for two years.
+The musical won 5 Tonys including Best Musical and Best Book of a Musical, and ran for two years.
 A UK production opened in 2018.

 The musical is also unique in that the Broadway stage could tilt to simulate the sinking of the ship, and that most of the characters are actually people who were on the Titanic with only a few names changed here and there and a few people who died lived and vice versa.

-- All Musicals Are Adaptations: A real life example.
+- All Musicals Are Adaptations: A real-life example.

-- Artistic Licence History:
+- Artistic Licence – History:

-- Composite Character: The real Kate McGowan was a middle-aged spinster who died in the sinking, unlike the younger Kate in the show.
+- The real Kate McGowan was a middle-aged spinster who died in the sinking, unlike the younger Kate in the show.
 She appears to have been conflated, whether intentionally or accidentally, with Kate Gilnagh, who was the right age, was really friends with the people the fictional McGowan associates with, and survived the sinking.

 - Cool Boat: Takes place on one.
 It was the largest and most luxurious ship ever made at that time after all.

 - Final Love Duet: "Still", a duet between Isidor and Ida Straus.
-More final than most because they die not soon after.
+More final than most because they die soon after.

-- Foregone Conclusion: It's a musical about the Titanic, one of the most famous ship wrecks ever.
+- Foregone Conclusion: It's a musical about the Titanic, one of the most famous shipwrecks ever.

-- "I Want" Song: "Lady's Maid", a song about what the 3rd class passengers want to do when they get to America, and "I Must Get on That Ship", a song about, well, wanting to get on that ship.
+- "Lady's Maid", a song about what the 3rd class passengers want to do when they get to America.

-- Massive Multiplayer Ensemble Number: The Launching: I Must Get On That Ship, where the 3rd and 2nd class passengers sing about why they are, well... getting on that ship.
+- Massive Multiplayer Ensemble Number: "The Launching: I Must Get On That Ship", where the 3rd and 2nd class passengers sing about why they are, well... getting on that ship.